17 Minnesota singer-songwriters explore sexual harassment and abuse in 'MeTooMpls' album

 One of the results of that mass cleansing was Minnesota Public Radio's firing last week of 89.3 the Current disc jockey Eric Malmberg.
 Allegations — including rape and other physical and mental abuse — also emerged against many male musicians.

-Those prompted public apologies and promises of change from the Rhymesayers record label, the Doomtree hip-hop collective and other musicians accused of being complicit, including Dave Simonett of Trampled by Turtles and Dessa of Doomtree.
+Those prompted public apologies and promises of change from the Rhymesayers record label, the Doomtree hip-hop collective and other musicians accused of being complicit.

 Indie-rock singer/keyboardist Jourdan Myers, who records under the stage name JØUR, was still finishing the album's stormy closing track, "Won't Stop Me Now," when all those stories broke locally this summer.